Amsterdam Publishers

-Amsterdam Publishers is the largest publisher of Holocaust memoirs in Europe.
+Amsterdam Publishers is the world's largest publisher of Holocaust Stories by Survivors, their children and their grandchildren.
 It was founded in 2012 by Liesbeth Heenk.
 Since 2019 it focuses on Holocaust-related literature.

 History

 Amsterdam Publishers started publishing ebooks on art in 2012.
 One of their earliest releases was an ebook on Rembrandt etchings, and accompanied an exhibition on Rembrandt at the Teylers museum in Haarlem in 2013.
 It was the first time a digital publication accompanied an exhibition.
 In 2015, the imprint started running self-publishing workshops, which was later accompanied by an instructional handbook published in Dutch.

 Amsterdam Publishers added their first non-art titles in 2014.
 Steinberg's Outcry was an early commercial success.
 Since 2019, the publisher has focused exclusively on Holocaust Memoirs.
-The founder, Liesbeth Heenk, has stated that the mission of the imprint is to fight anti-Semitism and Holocaust denial.
+The founder, Liesbeth Heenk, has stated that the mission of the imprint is to counter anti-Semitism and Holocaust denial.
 Heenk's stable of writers includes a dwindling number of Holocaust survivors as well as second and third-generation members of survivors’ families.

 Amsterdam Publishers is one of the few international publishing houses based in the Netherlands.
 Its authors are international (mainly from the US), and books are (being) published in English, Albanian, Czech, Dutch, Greek, Hebrew, Sinhalese, French, German, Italian, Spanish, Polish, Romanian, Slovak, Ukrainian, Russian, Chinese and Japanese.

 On the occasion of the 10-year anniversary of the publishing house, the Consulate of the Kingdom of the Netherlands in New York hosted an Amsterdam Publishers authors event on 12 September 2022, and one in 2024.
 Since various authors were unable to attend an event in one location, the publisher decided to host a worldwide author gathering on Zoom in September 2025.
 In November 2022, a 7-day booktour in Albania and Kosovo took place to promote Dr Anna Kohen's Flower of Vlora in the Albanian language, Lulja e Vlorës.